 Bluegill is the most abundant and widespread member of the sunfish family in Iowa.
 It is found in nearly all waters of the state, but is more abundant in lakes and ponds than in streams and rivers.
 This fish is not commonly found in western Iowa streams, but is occasionally found in most eastern Iowa interior rivers.
 It is very abundant in the backwaters and sloughs of the Mississippi River.

 Aquatic insects, small fish and crayfish.

 3 lbs 2 oz; 12.88 in. - Farm Pond, Madison County, July 1986 - Phil Algreen, Earlham, Iowa

-Use small hooks (#8) with a long shank when fishing with live bait for Bluegill.
+Use small hooks (#8) with a long shank when fishing with live bait.

 Bluegill spawn over a wide period, usually from late May to early August in Iowa, but peak spawning happens in early June.
 Water temperatures during the spawning season are 70 to 80 degrees.
 Males built nests in 1 to 4 feet of water along the shoreline, over diverse substrate materials, but sand and gravel are preferred.
 The nests are saucer-shaped depressions about 1 to 2 feet in diameter.
 From the shore, the colony of nests look like "elephant tracks".
 The aggressive males often build nests, almost touching adjoining nests.
 It is common to find as many as 50 nests in a 75-foot radius.
 Most nests are only 2- to 3-inches deep, and the male fish keep them fanned free of silt.